Skip to main content

 Multi-Language Support

-Models interact with your codebase in a consistent, unified way—regardless of language or runtime.
+Models interact with your codebase in a consistent, unified way — regardless of language or runtime.
 Python and TypeScript SDKs available now, with more languages coming soon.

 Quick Example

-from agentica import magic
+from agentica import agentic

 from typing import Literal

-def analyze(text: str) -> Literal["positive", "neutral", "negative"]:
+async def analyze(text: str) -> Literal["positive", "neutral", "negative"]:

 """Analyze sentiment"""